Backed by Harry’s Labs, Cat Person launches its lineup of cat care products – TechCrunch

 The startup is launching at time of greater scrutiny and skepticism of the direct-to-consumer model, thanks to news like Outdoor Voices announcing layoffs and ousting its CEO and Casper revealing disappointing financials as part of its IPO.

 It’s worth noting, however, that Harry’s exited successfully in a $1.37 billion acquisition by Edgewell Personal Care.
+(Update: Or it would have exited, except I totally forgot that the deal was blocked by the FTC.)
 Wu also suggested that even though Cat Person is starting out by selling directly to consumers via the Cat Person website, he isn’t wedded to a pure DTC model.

 “We’re not building a direct-to-consumer company, we’re building a brand for cats and cat persons first and foremost,” he said.
 “I think DTC happens to be a channel through which we’re launching initially that allow us to build that direct relationship.
 But we want to be able to really quickly evolve.”